LTakieldin/Mars_Data_Scraping/README.md

 [Mars News](https://static.bc-edx.com/data/web/mars_news/index.html)

 To complete this deliverable, a Beautiful Soup object was created to extract the text elements from the website.
-Each title-and-preview pair was stored in a Python dictionary,
+Each title-and-preview pair was stored in a Python dictionary to view each articles title and preview.

 ### Deliverable 2: Scrape and Analyze Mars Weather Data
 *NOTE*: The source link for this deliverable is below: